root-project/web/manual/math/index.md

 - trigonometric and elementary mathematical functions

-- functions to work with arrays and collections (e.g. functions to find min and max of arrays)
+- functions to work with arrays and collections (e.g., functions to find min and max of arrays)

-- statistic functions to work on array of data (e.g. mean and RMS of arrays)
+- statistic functions to work on array of data (e.g., mean and RMS of arrays)

 - algorithms for binary search/hashing sorting